wduquette/joe/mdbook/src/embedding/embedding.md

 some I/O code wrapped around the `joe.run()` call.

-Joe doesn't provide a `Joe` method for invoking the REPL simply because clients users will want to customize it heavily for their needs.
+Joe doesn't provide a `Joe` method for invoking the REPL simply because most clients will want to customize it heavily for their needs.

 ## Redirecting Output

 The Joe tools, `joe run` *et al*, send their output to `System.out`.
-This is appropriate for a simple command-line tool; a more complex application might wish to redirect all script output to a log, or perhaps to swallow it unseen.
+This is appropriate for simple command-line tools; a more complex application might wish to redirect all script output to a log, or perhaps to swallow it unseen.
 Joe handles this via its `outputHandler`, a simple `Consumer<String>`.